Dr. Ron's Ultra-Pure

-What dosages of Cod Liver Oil, and ghee, and Vitamin K2 do you recommend?
+What dosages of Cod Liver Oil, Ghee, and Vitamin K2 do you recommend?
 What about Krill Oil?

-It is important to balance cod liver oil, butter oil and ghee and vitamin K2.
-These are the amounts that I think are appropriate for most people as maximum doses:
+It's important to balance cod liver oil,ghee, and vitamin K2.
+These are the amounts that are appropriate for most people as maximum doses:

 - Cod Liver Oil – 1/2 teaspoon a day for adults and 1/4 teaspoon a day for children aged 3 months to 12 years, and no more.

 - Vitamin K2 - one to five drops daily or as recommended by your health care practitioner.
 (Note: If you are on anti-coagulants you should not take vitamin K2 supplements.)

 - Krill Oil - 1 or 2 capsules daily for most people.

 What are your capsules made of?